This chapter focuses on the proposal—the kind of document that gets you or your organization approved or hired to do a project.

 For illustrations of the discussion you are about to read, see:

 As you get started, make sure you understand the definition we're using for proposals.
-Also, make sure you understand the proposal assignment—not to write just any proposal but one that, at least in part, proposes to write something.
+Also, if you are taking a technical writing course, make sure you understand the proposal assignment—not to write just any proposal but one that, at least in part, proposes to write something.

 If you plan to be a consultant or run your own business, written proposals may be one of your most important tools for bringing in business.
 And, if you work for a government agency, nonprofit organization, or a large corporation, the proposal can be a valuable tool for initiating projects that benefit the organization or you the employee-proposer (and usually both).